ENGIN TULAY

 CONTEXT

-Replacing the surface without a description of the surface
+Replacing the surface without explicitly describing it

-Technique where the structure influences the form
+Employing techniques where the structure directly influences the form

-Dissolve the surface that generates visual moments
+Dissolving the surface to generate compelling visual moments

 Click here to see the Chris Bangle's Brief in pdf format